 Types of Business Entities

-A Limited Liability Company offers the same personal liability protection from business transactions for its managers and members with fewer formalities and are pass-through tax entities.
-LLCs are highly recommended for owning real property due to the fact that LLC interest cannot be seized to satisfy a judgment should a company member be sued.
-Property held in an LLC is protected from personal liability of the managers and members.
+A Limited Liability Company also offers personal liability protection from business transactions.
+It shields the managers and members (i.e. owners) from liability.
+The LLC also has fewer business formalities than does the corporation.
+By default, LLCs are pass-through tax entities.
+Many experts highly recommend LLCs for owning real estate.
+This is due to the fact that provisions prevent creditors from seizing LLC interest to satisfy a judgment.
+Should someone sue a company member the company and the assets inside are secure.
+Thus, property and other business assets held in an LLC is protected from personal liability of the managers and members.

 Maintaining Business Entities

-The stronger the separation of business funds, assets and transactions are kept, the stronger the corporate veil protection is.
-If the funds of a business are used to pay personal debts or bills, or vice versa, what’s called “alter ego” theory could be used to challenge the entity and pierce the corporate veil.
-Professional accounting and a proper business presence should be part of operating and maintaining a business entity.
+Keep business and personal funds separate.
+You would not pay your personal light bill with your corporate checkbook.
+More specifically, if the funds of a business are used to pay personal debts or bills, or vice versa, the courts will call the company your “alter ego.”
+This legal theory could be used to challenge the entity and pierce the corporate veil.
+Thus, the separation of corporation and personal funds keeps the corporate veil stronger.
+This, in turn, gives you stronger legal protection.
+Additionally, professional accounting and a proper business presence should be part of operating and maintaining your business entity.

 Small business owners should be especially concerned with protecting personal assets from liability of the business.
-Contracts, torts, employees, company vehicles and many more business related liability hazards pose a threat to one’s personal assets.
+Without the proper legal structure, contract dispute, torts, employee lawsuits, company vehicles, sexual harassment and many more business related liability hazards can pose threats to one’s personal assets.